Review by Frank Plowright

 One of the commendable elements of DC’s New 52 was the manner in which Steve Trevor, a fighter pilot when introduced in Wonder Woman’s first strip lest we forget, was restored to a capable, organised and resourceful man of action.
 Since 2013 he’s been DC’s version of Nick Fury, heading A.R.G.U.S., the rather feebly named Advanced Research Group Uniting Superhumans, under whose auspices one branch of the Justice League operated in the New 52 world.
 Unfortunately, with the arrival of the Crime Syndicate, most A.R.G.U.S. operatives have been murdered.

 The opening chapter switches between Trevor’s past and operating instructions, and the present in which he attempts to rescue the President, and from there his task is to locate the members of the Justice League.
 A.R.G.U.S. isn’t without resources, assorted artefacts, mystical and scientific, associated with superheroes, yet Trevor makes a deal he’ll surely come to regret to discover the information.
 He proceeds to encounter assorted enemies of Firestorm, while agent Etta Candy learns there’s far more to A.R.G.U.S. than she previously realised.

-After a somewhat schizophrenic opening chapter combining pages of art by Philip Tan, Neil Edwards and Javier Pina, Edwards illustrates the remainder in his polished superhero style.
+After a somewhat schizoid opening chapter combining pages of art by Philip Tan, Neil Edwards and Javier Pina, Edwards illustrates the remainder in his polished superhero style.